Homily (Reflection) for Monday of the First Week of Lent (19th February, 2018) on the Gospel

 Topic: Eternal life or punishment.

-Certainly one may be disturbed that he or she would have done something but for the lack of the means.
+Certainly one might be disturbed that he or she would have done something but for the lack of the means.
 Pope Saint Leo the Great rightly writes,

 There are all manner of possible works of mercy and their very variety implies this for true Christians that both the rich and the poor have opportunities for doing good.
 Thus, even if we are not equal in our worldly goods, we can achieve an equal standard in the love of our fellows.